-For most teachers, it’s their #1 tool.
-They use it to draft their worksheets, show videos in the classroom, research lesson topics and teach students online in their spare time.
+For most teachers, the laptop is their #1 tool.
+They use it to draft their worksheets, show videos, research lesson topics – and to conduct their whole lessons when teaching online.

 Are you about to buy a new one because your old one is broken or just no longer useful?

 Skip the arduous task of researching dozens of laptops and reading reviews full of technical mumbo-jumbo.
 We’ve already done the legwork for you!

 Join our mailing list to receive a free ESL teaching resource every week.